-Over the last year, Solano College has been in the early stages of a review of SLOs under the lens of equity and inclusion as part of that overarching focus across all aspects of the campus.
-This has been a focus from Academic Senate and several subcommittees, particularly Curriculum, Assessment, and Academic Program Review.
+Over the last year, SCC has begun a review of SLOs under the lens of equity and inclusion as part of that overarching focus across all aspects of the campus.
+This has been a focus of the Academic Senate and several subcommittees, particularly Curriculum, Assessment, and Academic Program Review.

 Provide examples where course, program, or service improvements have occurred based on outcomes assessment data.

 Program/Subject/Course(s) Assessments, Improvements, and Plans Athletics SLO assessments of multiple sports courses revealed the need for academic support of athletes which in turn resulted in the development and expansion of in-house athletic counseling.
 Academic Support is provided to our full-time student athletes with a mentoring program, called AAMP (Academic Athletics Mentoring Program).
 There is a lead person (sometimes an assistant coach) who contacts and supports student athletes with course work, testing, tutoring support, etc. It has turned many academic standards around, raised expectations and has accomplished some positive things.
 In 2020 the Volleyball team averaged a 3.5 GPA for the full year.
 One of the highest in Solano athletics history.
 All athletic teams have improved their GPAs with this new mentoring program being offered to student athletes.
 Athletics modified their SLOs to reflect academic progress, transfer rates to 4-year colleges, and competition results to help identify areas that affect student-athlete academic and athletic success.
 Recently, due to changes with Covid protocols and teaching indoor sports outside, Athletics purchased outdoor volleyball grass nets and outdoor basketball hoops for training purposes until the gym opened for skill work and competition.
 Dance The dance program at Solano has been a part of the Kinesiology Department and the Kinesiology degree for over 40+ years.
 The department had full-time faculty and several part-time faculties teaching the various dance courses for many years.
 Currently there is only one full-time dance faculty teaching the program; however, there was a clear interest from students wanting to transfer to dance programs at UC Irvine, UC Riverside, UC Santa Barbara, UC Berkeley, UC Davis, UC San Diego, University of Long Beach, Santa Clara University, UCLA, UC Los Angeles, San Francisco State and Cal State University Northridge.
-As a result of SLO assessment in 2017, faculty in Kinesiology determined that there had been enough interest to develop an AA Dance Degree program.
-In 2017-2018 faculty wrote the AA Dance degree program and it went through the various channels for approval so that it was first offered in the Spring of 2019.